exasol/error-catalog/doc/system_requirements.md

 ## Terms and Abbreviations

-The following list gives you an overview of terms and abbreviations commonly used in ECAT documents.
+The following list gives you an overview of terms and abbreviations commonly used in EC documents.

 * Cause: The reason for the error.
 * Error code: A well-formatted alphanumeric code with separators where each code uniquely identifies an error.